MathieuMarauri/auditdata/README.md

 ### Description

-The main function of this package, _qualityCheck_, computes the number of missing values by variables and depending on the type of the variable some other key indicators.
+The main function of this package, _qualityCheck_, computes the number of missing values by variable and, depending on the type of the variable, other data quality key indicators.

-Quantiles are computed for numeric variables and for categorical variables a frequency table of the unique values is returned.
-Date variables are also managable.
+Percenttiles are computed for numeric variables.
+For categorical variables a frequency table of the unique values is returned.

 An excel report is rendered using the [__xlsx__](https://cran.r-project.org/web/packages/xlsx/xlsx.pdf "Title") package.
-The styles are defined within the function, if the user wants to modify the style he or she has to modify the core of the function.
-Go to [this site](http://www.sthda.com/english/wiki/r-xlsx-package-a-quick-start-guide-to-manipulate-excel-files-in-r "Title") for a detailed tutorial on how to style an excel file.
+The styles are defined within the function, To modify the styles, edit the function and refer to [this site](http://www.sthda.com/english/wiki/r-xlsx-package-a-quick-start-guide-to-manipulate-excel-files-in-r "Title") for a detailed tutorial on how to style an excel file.

+Use `?qualityCheck` to see the documentation of the function.

 ### Usage